 The whole world, a continent, country, province, city (detailed map or just the contour) and street can be chosen as the scope for your map.
 The difference in scope determines the type and relevance of the information that can be presented on the map.

-You can pan around by clicking on the arrows around the map preview, or zoom using the buttons below the map preview.
+You can pan around by clicking on the arrows around the map preview.
+You can zoom using the buttons below the map preview.
 The selected percentage determines the amount the map will be panned or zoomed.
 For example, zooming by 100% will double both the width and height of the area on the map, whereas 5% will only slightly increase the map area.

 For screenreader users the pre-sets for zooming and panning will help to understand the effect of the operations.